-After building their sukkahs, many families decorate them with dry squash and corn, which are sometimes used for Halloween and Thanksgiving afterward.
+After building their sukkah, many families decorate them with dry squash and corn, sometimes used for Halloween and Thanksgiving afterward.

 On the last day of Sukkot, Hoshanah Rabbah, there is a special service at the synagogue, where the rolls of the Torah are taken out, and people take seven turns around them while holding the four species.